rickwassing/cicada-develop/docs/file-import-sleep-diary.rst

 .. note::

     If for any reason the Raw Data cannot be read, an error message will appear.
 Please understand that for as many people in the world, there are as many ways a sleep diary can be formatted.
-Cicada is most likely not equiped to do it all.
-However, **please don't hessitate to send me a de-identified copy of the tabular Raw Data file you want to import, and I'll have a look into how to import it.**
+Cicada is most likely not equipped to do it all.
+However, **please don't hesitate to send me a de-identified copy of the tabular Raw Data file you want to import, and I'll have a look into how to import it.**

 Select Variables
 ================